setfireonSdom/RAG-Book/README.md

 This repository combines three things:

-- the Quarto source of the book;
+- the source of the book;
 - a runnable RAG codebase under `code/`;
 - a publishable static site under `docs/` for GitHub Pages.